regundoo/CarND-Behavioral-Cloning-P3/README.md

 #### 5. Image Horizontal Flip

-To increase the amount of training and validation data without driving many times around the track, we use a image flip on every defined training image.
-This gives us 6 times the data we hade before.
-We are flipping the images from the center camera and also the images from the side cameras.
-This leads to a total amound of 63060 data points for training.
+To increase the amount of training and validation data without driving many times around the track, we use an image flip on every defined training image.
+This gives us 6 times the data we had before.
+We are flipping the images from the centre camera and the images from the side cameras.
+This leads to a total amount of 63060 data points for training.

 #### 6. Keras Image Generator

-We are generating new and agmented images on the fly as we train the model.
-This gives us some advantages in the starage for the model.
+We are generating new and augmented images on the fly as we train the model.
+This gives us some advantages in the storage for the model.
 We are not loading all the data at once in the memory.
 The mentioned image flip happens in the data generator.

 ```
 def generator(samples, batch_size=32):